DominicJennings/GoAnimateForSchools/README.md

-# goanimateforschools.github.io
+# Go!Animate for Schools Revival (GoAnimate for Schools Revival)
-github domain witch revives the old goanimate for schools website
+A GitHub domain which revives the old GoAnimate for Schools site, which was shut down on June 30, 2019.